brucefan1983/GPUMD-Tutorials/examples/26_fine_tune_NEP89/README.md

 include_VDW = True
 ```

-The script will then traverse all `OUTCAR` files in the given folder and output a combined train.xyz.
+The script will then traverse all `OUTCAR` files in the given folder and output a combined `train.xyz`.

 Users may also further customize the script as needed.

 ## 6. Direct prediction of the configuration of MoS<sub>2</sub> by NEP89

-Once [`train.xyz`](https://github.com/Tingliangstu/GPUMD-Tutorials/blob/main/examples/26_fine_tune_NEP89/run-fine-tuning/train.xyz) has been prepared, it is useful to first test **NEP89's predictive performance** before fine-tuning.
+Once [`train.xyz`](https://github.com/Tingliangstu/GPUMD-Tutorials/blob/main/examples/26_fine_tune_NEP89/prediction/train.xyz) has been prepared, it is useful to first test **NEP89's predictive performance** before fine-tuning.

 An example [`nep.in`](prediction/nep.in) file is given below: